trentfehl/laser-engine/README.md

 ### Rotations
 The spline is rotated around an axis at a constant rate.
 The axis itself initializes in a random location and drifts.
-In the first image below you can see the boundary that we saw above that was a slice through z=0 be rotated along with the spline.
-I had to locally modify OpenFramework's ofPolyline scale() function to take scaling in the Z-axis for the spline to not collapse when rotated so that the viewer was looking perpendicular to the rotated Z-axis.
+In the gif below you can see the boundary slice through z=0 be rotated along with the spline.
+I had to locally modify OpenFramework's ofPolyline scale() function to take scaling in the Z-axis for the spline to not collapse when rotated.

 <p align="center">
 <img src="/media/rotation.gif" width="496" height="289">